Wills, Trusts & Probate

 Probate

-When a Basic Will May Be Enough:
+When a Basic Will May Be Sufficient:

 Simple Estate Plans

-Low Complexity Family Situations
+Low-Complexity Family Situations

 Avoiding Probate Delays

-Protecting Privacy and Managing Assets
+Protecting Privacy and Managing Incapacity

-Flexibility and Control
+Flexibility and Ongoing Control

-Streamlined Asset Transfer
+Streamlined Asset Transfer and Reduced Costs

 Practice Areas